-Hi, I’m Neil.
-I grew up in Northern Ireland, went to university and started my career in Scotland, lived in London for 12 years and then Los Angeles for three years until I immigrated to Brisbane, Australia with my Aussie-Danish wife and our two American-British-Irish-Danish-Australian kids.
+I grew up near Belfast, went to university and started my career in Edinburgh, lived in London for 12 years and then Los Angeles for three years until I immigrated to Brisbane with my Aussie-Danish wife and our two American-British-Irish-Danish-Australian kids in 2015.
 So now you know why I have a strange accent.

-I’m a business consultant that helps customers implement CRM software using an agile approach I call Customer Agility.
+I implement CRM software using the agile Scrum framework.
 If you think that sounds like the best job on earth, you’d be right.
 That’s exactly how I feel too.

 The first CRM system I ever used was called Cardbox.
 It was 1996 and it was mind-blowing stuff.
 The company was acquired a couple of years later and we got a new CRM system.
-I was asked to visit our offices in London, Manchester and Leads to map out how each office was using the system and what changes we should make — my first role as a business analyst!
+I was asked to visit our offices across the UK to map out how each office was using the system and what changes we should make — my first role as a CRM business analyst.

 For a short time I joined the Royal Bank of Scotland’s internal management consultancy as they tried to sell their consulting services to the bank’s customers.
-The job didn’t last long — RBS acquired NatWest and all our consultants were directed onto internal merger projects — but three great things came out of it.
+The job didn’t last long — RBS acquired NatWest and all our consultants were directed onto internal merger projects — but three great things came out of that job.
 I met a girl, Natascha.
 I had a great manager who taught me heaps about management consulting.
 And I got to perform a CRM process and systems review.
-That introduced me to Onyx CRM software and a new job in Kingston-upon-Thames with UK Onyx partner, Interliant.
+That introduced me to Onyx CRM software and a new job in Kingston-upon-Thames with Interliant, an Onyx partner.

 In April 2006, I used all my freelancer savings to establish Increase CRM, the UK’s first Microsoft Dynamics CRM hosting partner.
-Over the next three years I grew that business to 10 team members and that’s where I met Debbie Thornton at Premier Medical Group and had my first agile CRM experience.
+Over the next three years I grew that business to ten team members and that’s where I met Debbie Cragg at Premier Medical Group and ran a CRM project with Scrum for the first time.

 By 2015 my US work permit was expiring and it was time to ship out.
-This time to Brisbane in Queensland, Australia, and a new role as director of the national CRM practice at KPMG; where I’m once again having a blast evangelising Microsoft Dynamics CRM and agile frameworks.
+This time to Brisbane in Queensland, Australia, and a new role as director of the national CRM practice at a big four professional services firm.
+Having spent three years travelling across Australia establishing their Microsoft Business Applications practice, I’m once again having a blast evangelising Microsoft Dynamics 365 and the Scrum agile framework.